Boots to Business

 Follow on Courses Offered by the IVMF

 The next step is an interconnected system of learning that allows flexibility and encompasses many paths to education.
 It gives the participants the tools to determine the right path for themselves through assessment and comfort level.
-If you are not yet ready to start your business and want to build your entrepreneurial skills, see our Business Fundamental classes below.

 - Primary Market Research: this course teaches students how to use the tools for the creation of the value proposition and market validation.